Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 This is the main marketing website for the registered reflexologists and their clinic "Green Feet".
-This website is designed to be responsive on a range of electronic devices and easy to navigate for potential and existing clients.
+This website is designed to be responsive on a range of electronic devices and easily to navigate for potential and existing clients.

 ![Green Feet](/assets/images/all-screens.png)
 ## **User Experience (UX)**